Category Archives: Grow

 • A multi-year financial plan that lays out the target financials which justifies the terms and to serve as the foundation for performance goals.

-• An operating model to show who will do what to deliver the joint entity’s products and services with excellence, on time, and in budget; systematically and programmatically sell the venture’s products and services; and develop its capacity to fuel growth.
+• An operating model to show who will do what to deliver the joint entity’s products and services with excellence, on time, and on budget; systematically and programmatically sell the venture’s products and services; and develop its capacity to fuel growth.

 Success Factors